spf13/cobra/README.md

 * Automatically generated man pages for your application
 * Command aliases so you can change things without breaking them
 * The flexibility to define your own help, usage, etc.
-* Optional tight integration with [viper](http://github.com/spf13/viper) for 12-factor apps
+* Optional seamless integration with [viper](http://github.com/spf13/viper) for 12-factor apps

 # Concepts